-2.7 How do your strategic objectives address the strategic challenges you identified in your Organizational Profile?
+2.5 How do your strategic objectives address the strategic challenges you identified in your Organizational Profile?

 The Commission's strategic objectives are closely related to the challenges identified earlier.
 The new information system will improve our process times and the installation of the new system remains the top priority of the agency.
 Those challenges identified highlight the importance of completing that project.
-With regards to ongoing activities, the realization that we are close to capacity in the terms of the number of hearings held will lead us to develop additional objectives in FY 2006-2007 - either taking steps to reduce the number of cases that require a hearing or seeking statutory changes to the Workers' Compensation Act, specifically increasing the number of commissioners.
+With regards to ongoing activities, the realization that we are close to capacity in the terms of the number of hearings held will lead us to develop additional objectives in FY 2007-2008.